gptscript-ai/node-gptscript/README.md

 you will see "Hello, World!" in the output of the command.

+## Client

+There are currently a couple "global" options, and the client helps to manage those.
+A client without any options is likely what you want.
+However, here are the current global options:

+- `gptscriptURL`: The URL (including `http(s)://) of an "SDK server" to use instead of the fork/exec model.
+- `gptscriptBin`: The path to a `gptscript` binary to use instead of the bundled one.

 ## Options

 These are optional options that can be passed to the various `exec` functions.